tenzir/tenzir/web/docs/use-vast/transform/README.md

 this behavior and to keep the input partitions available.

 :::note
-VAST applies each rule will only once per partition and stores the applied rule name within the partition meta data.
+VAST applies each rule only once per partition and stores the applied rule name within the partition meta data.
 If you rename a rule in the configuration and reload a new compaction configuration, already compacted partitions will undergo another round of compaction.
 :::

 The pipelines referenced in the compaction configuration must be defined in the